chinmayparekh/WeatherWise/README.md

 4. Sign up and verify email at the OpenWeatherMap website (https://openweathermap.org/api).

 5. Click the drop down beside your username (in the navigation bar) and go to 'My API Keys' to get your key.
-6. Open the `src/agents/temp.py` file and replace `api_key` with your OpenWeather API key and open the `src/agents/openweather.py` file and replace `api_key` with your OpenWeather API key.
+6. Change the placeholder values in src/.env file to your api key and desired seed values .

 ### Running the Agent
 ---